 Inoculation of Legumes

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 Is Inoculation Necessary?

 - the legume to be planted was never grown or hasn’t been grown in the field for more than five years;

 Inoculant Types and Suppliers